 Key Takeaways

-What Are Magnetic Clipper Guards?
+So, What Exactly Are Magnetic Clipper Guards?

 If you’re a professional barber, you know that clipper guards are the non-negotiable attachments that control hair length.
 Without a guard, your clippers will cut hair extremely close to the scalp, which is great for a buzzcut but not much else.
 Traditional guards use plastic clips to snap onto the blade, but magnetic guards offer a modern alternative.
 Instead of a plastic clip, they use powerful, built-in magnets to attach directly to the metal blade of your clipper.